 As the health and wellness industry explodes with support options, I am honored to share my academic, research, and clinical experiences that have enabled me to become the support I am today.

 During my undergraduate studies at the University of North Carolina at Chapel Hill, I doubled majored in Psychology and Exercise and Sports Science and minored in Recreation Administration.

 I completed research at:

 UNC’s Center for Health Promotion and Disease Prevention

 UNC’s Get Real and Heel, an exercise and therapy support program for women in remission from breast cancer

 In my academic work, I focused on developing ways to endorse health versus burnout in corporate environments.

-I spent my spare time working at UNC’s Campus Recreation Center encouraging others to incorporate wellness into their daily routine, teaching group fitness classes, and continue to have an avid passion for helping others utilize movement as a way to improve mental and physical health.
+I worked at UNC’s Campus Recreation Center encouraging others to incorporate wellness into their daily routine, teaching group fitness classes, and continue to have an avid passion for helping others utilize movement as a way to improve mental and physical health.

 I also spent time abroad in Denmark, Scotland, and Germany learning how other cultures view mental health and implement a work-life balance that promotes overall health.